Sex-ratio imbalance in China: Background

 Amartya Sen noticed that in China, rapid economic development went together with worsening female mortality and higher sex ratios.
-Although China has been traditionally discriminatory against women, a significant decline in China's female population happened after 1979, the year following implementation of economic and social reforms under Deng Xiaoping.
+Although China has been traditionally discriminatory against women, a significant decline in China's female population happened after 1979, the year following implementation of the reform and opening up under Deng Xiaoping.
 Sen concluded that there were three reasons why the environment for Chinese women had deteriorated, particularly since 1979:

 The one-child policy was implemented in 1979 in an effort to control the size of families, which meant having a "one-child family" for most Chinese families, with some exceptions.
 Because of a strong son preference, these compulsory measures resulted in a neglect of girls and in some cases led to female infanticide.
 China did not appear to be systematizing sex-selective fertilization or pre-conception practices; it was therefore assumed that 10% of female children go missing at some point after conception: whether in utero, or in early infancy.
 Female infant mortality increased dramatically in the years immediately following the reforms in 1979; some statistics imply that female infant mortality doubled from 1978 to 1984.

 A general crisis in health services arose after the economic reforms, as funding for China's extensive rural health care programs had previously largely come from agricultural production brigades and collectives.
 When the economic reforms abolished these traditional structures, they were replaced by the household-responsibility system, which meant that agriculture remained concentrated within the family and the availability of communal facilities in China's extensive rural health care system was restricted.
 Generally, the effect of a restriction in medical services was neutral, but in a Chinese rural society that looked up to men and down on women, the reduction in health care services significantly negatively affected women and female children.

 The household-responsibility system involved a reduction of women's involvement in paid agricultural labor.
 At the same time, employment opportunities outside agriculture were generally scarce for women.
 According to Sen's cooperative conflicts analysis, "who is doing productive work and who is contributing how much to the family's prosperity can be very influential", the effect of this systematic change on women within the household was negative, because women had fewer bargaining powers in their families.
 This reality motivated families to prefer boys over girls, which contributed to reduced care for female children.